 The MLitt in English Language Teaching is designed to be useful to both experienced English language teachers as well as those considering a career in English language teaching.

-- Explore the use of current teaching technologies and electronic resources.
+- Explore the use of technology in language teaching and assessment.

-You will take seven taught modules over the first two semesters of the programme.
-Classes are delivered through a mix of lectures, seminars, tutorials and out-of-class activities.
+You will take a variety of taught modules over the first two semesters of the programme, which are delivered through a mix of lectures, seminars, tutorials and out-of-class activities.